kevinolega/callcentertrainingtips/_posts/2019-07-31-solo-player.md

 Let me try to explain by giving you an example.

-The financial market is a really competitive game.
+The financial market is an extremely competitive game.

+## How to Win in an Unfair Job Market

 And in order to win, less powerful and less intelligent players have teamed up in order to combine their strengths and use their numbers to beat strong solo players.